great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_s3_datasource.rst

                 Attempting to instantiate class from config...
-                    Instantiating as a Datasource, since class_name is Datasource Instantiating class from config without an explicit class_name is dangerous.
-Consider adding an explicit class_name for None
-                    Successfully instantiated Datasource
+                    Instantiating as a Datasource, since class_name is Datasource Successfully instantiated Datasource

                 Execution engine: PandasExecutionEngine